Blog

 Despite the many tools, it’s easy to use thanks to a clean and intuitive design.
 It’s also highly customizable so you can focus solely on the features you want.

-In short: TradingView is a suitable choice for beginners, part-timers, and experienced active traders.
+In short: TradingView is an excellent choice for beginners, part-timers, and experienced active traders.

 While you can access TradingView for free, it has several premium tiers that unlock additional tools.
-I think that the Pro+ (coming in at $29.95/month, or $24.95 if you immediately sign up for a year) provides the best value as it enables you to simultaneously use 10 indicators, view 4 charts in each tab, and unlocks some additional customization.
+I think that Plus, which costs $24.95 a month, provides the best value as it enables you to simultaneously use 10 chart indicators, view 4 charts in each tab, and unlocks some additional customization.
+(To review what’s included with each of the tiers, click here.)

 Want more info?
 Read our in-depth TradingView review.